-At last!
-October has arrived and cooler temps are on the horizon.
+At last, October has arrived and cooler temps are on the horizon.
 One thing we’re sure of is that there is no shortage of fantastic Southern events taking place this month.
-No matter where you are in the South, one of these options isn’t too far away.
-Get in the car, enjoy an adventure and embrace this most magical time of year!
+No matter where you are in the South, many of these options aren’t too far away.
+Get in the car, enjoy an adventure and embrace this magical time of year!

-This year marks Charleston’s 34th annual MOJA Arts Festival: A Celebration of African-American and Caribbean Arts.
+This year marks Charleston’s 35th annual MOJA Arts Festival: A Celebration of African-American and Caribbean Arts.
 The MOJA Arts Festival is a multi-disciplinary festival produced and directed by the City of Charleston Office of Cultural Affairs in partnership with the MOJA Planning Committee and the MOJA Advisory Board.
 Moja means “one,” as the festival brings together people from all over while highlighting African-American and Caribbean contributions to western and world cultures.
 There will be visual arts, music, dancing, poetry, jazz, storytelling, children’s activities and more.
 Nearly half of MOJA’s events are admission-free, and the remainder are offered at modest ticket prices.
-The event runs through October 8 and is held in Charleston. mojafestival.com
+For more info, visit mojafestival.com.

 Founded in 1986, this is a festival worth traveling for.
 Make your way to the banks of the Mississippi River to celebrate Helena’s musical heritage.
 In addition to blues by dozens of artists, the festival will feature daily events, including The Biscuit Bash, BBQ & Blues on the Levee and Flour Power 5K Run.
-Purchase a single-day ticket or a three-day festival pass.
+Purchase a single-day ticket $45 or a three-day festival pass for $85.
 Learn more about this festival at kingbiscuitfestival.com.

 This weekend-long event at the Birmingham Botanical Gardens features gorgeous wares from Southeastern vendors and designers, talented national tastemakers, events, parties, classes and seminars.
 Regionally and nationally known architects, interior designers and landscape designers will show off their creative talent through curated, themed vignettes and artists, jewelers and antiques vendors share their fabulous finds.
 The Antiques at the Gardens is the premier fundraiser for the Birmingham Botanical Gardens and raises money to benefit the inspiring educational programs and outreach initiatives of The Gardens.
 General admission and event-specific tickets are available.
 Learn more at bbgardens.org.